jfkingiii/layers/README.md

 gross_layer <- layer(UNLIMITED, 0, 1, "yelt_test",
                      lobs=c("PHYSICIANS", "CHC", "MEDCHOICE", "HOSPITAL"))
 # Aggregate limits and deductibles are optional and default to UNLIMITED and 0.
+# Notice the `Sign` value which can be changed using the `minus` function.
+# This allows combining layers by adding and subtracting when building portfolios.

 test_layer
 #>                                   Value